-For short stays of up to 90 days, nationals of a number of countries including the US, the UK and Australia are eligible for a visa on arrival.
-Those who don’t fall under this category will need to apply for a C visa ahead of time at a consulate or embassy in their home country.
+For stays of up to 90 days, nationals of a number of countries – including the US, the UK and Australia – are eligible for a visa on arrival.
+Those who don’t fall under this category will need to apply for a C Visa ahead of time at a consulate or embassy in their home country.

 Stays of longer than 90 days require a D visa.
-Applicants will be interviewed in person and will have to show proof of medical insurance, accommodation and access to sufficient funds during their stay.
+Applicants are interviewed in person and will have to show proof of medical insurance, accommodation and access to sufficient funds during their stay.

 Non-EU expats wanting to take up employment in Bulgaria will need a work permit.
-To apply for one, they must already have a job offer as the Bulgarian employer takes care of the application process for the most part.
+To apply for one, they must already have a job offer, as the Bulgarian employer takes care of the application process for the most part.
 Generally, work permits are only issued to expats with specialised skills.
 They are valid for one year and can be renewed.

-For EU nationals, the process is much easier – if wanting to work in Bulgaria, they simply need to register at the Employment Office in their area.
+For EU nationals, the process is much easier – those wanting to work in Bulgaria simply need to register at the Employment Office in their area.

 Long-term residence permit